Investment Thesis for 2020

 The US economy did avoid a recession, and equities outpaced my own expectations.
 Most tactical asset allocation strategies underperformed the broad market due to reduced exposure from 2018 volatility, but, as expected, did reduce their own variance.
 Risk is fully back on, largely fueled by multiple expansions.

 Several active strategies performed well, including trend following recovering after a multi-year slump.
 Overall, I did well last year, but there hasn't quite been enough time to play out many of my theses (especially micro-PE).
 Several of the areas I deployed capital to do not have liquidity so it's too early to evaluate performance.
-Additionally, I left Google to co-found a startup1, taking advantage of my views of early stage valuations2.
+Additionally, I left Google to co-found a startup, taking advantage of my views of early stage valuations.
 Notably, one litigation case fully settled during last year, which returned enough to cover all other litigation finance cases that I invested in.

 I was most significantly wrong in two areas.
 Bitcoin recovered significantly more than I expected, though continues to have high volatility.
 Additionally, private equity massively outpaced my expectations, with one index returning 38% in 2019.
 Wow.